 How To Scrap A Car: Scrap Your Car Fast

 It is a sad fact that when you own a car, it depreciates every year.
 Cars that are 10-20 years old with high mileage may be near-worthless junk and no better than ‘scrap’.
-Maybe that’s why you are here…
+Maybe you own one and that’s why you are here.

 Is your car a heap of junk?
+Maybe it’s a Cat D write off?
 Need to know how to scrap it properly?
 No problem.
-But before you shout “scrap my car” and reach for your local scrap dealer, read on!
+But before you shout “scrap my car” and reach for your local scrap dealer, read on…

 When you enter your car’s reg, we send the details of your vehicle to many of the UK’s best car buying websites who return their best offers online.
 You can then compare prices and find your best deal to sell your car for scrap.